IbrahimFazili/LLM-Evaluation/README.md

 - Also make sure to chmod the file with `chmod +x translation/bash_scripts/execute_java.sh +x` or you will get permission errors

-Then to run it (for Task + TaskManager) you can do the following `#python3 translation/translate.py --files Task TaskManager --input_dir LLM-Evaluation/src/main/org/cornell/ --test_files TaskManagerTest --input_dir_test LLM-Evaluation/src/test/java/`
+Then to run it (for Task + TaskManager) you can call the following in the base directory of this project `python3 translation/translate.py --files Task TaskManager --input_dir LLM-Evaluation/src/main/org/cornell/ --test_files TaskManagerTest --input_dir_test LLM-Evaluation/src/test/java/`

 A full list of the command line arguments for running translation can be found using `python3 translation/translate.py --help`